 We’ll cover which tools and techniques to use, plus some tips for ensuring your measurements are accurate.
 So grab a cup of joe, and let’s get started!

 An average cup of joe may have around 95 mg of caffeine.
-However, this amount varies among different drinks and range from almost zero to 500 mg.
+However, this amount varies between drinks and ranges from almost zero to 500 mg.

 The figures below will give you a rough idea of the caffeine in coffee.

 - Brewed Coffee (8 oz / 237 mL): 95-200 mg of caffeine

 - Latte (8 oz / 237 mL): 63-175 mg of caffeine

 - Decaffeinated Brewed (8 oz / 237 mL): 2-12 mg of caffeine

 - Espresso (1 oz / 30 mL): 47-75 mg of caffeine

 - Decaffeinated Espresso (1 oz / 30 mL): 0-15 mg of caffeine